Meet Angel Diaz-Maroto

 "I realized you have to do things one by one; if you try to give too many messages or talk about too many things, the organization becomes confused.
 It's much more organic to introduce change one step at a time."

-He also realized the importance of two key tenets of Agile leadership: “One is the message of continuous improvement, the other is that we as leaders have to be part of the change.”
+He also realized the importance of two key tenets of Agile leadership: "One is the message of continuous learning, the other is leadership development at all levels."

 Moving up to become chair of ING's Agile expert groups, Diaz-Maroto brought Agile transformation to 16 countries, including France, Germany, Austria, Poland, India, and Turkey.

 Since leaving ING in 2013, Diaz-Maroto has worked with a wide range of clients, including eBay, Roche Pharmaceuticals, the interactive game company King, Banco de Chile, and Toyota.
-“Yes, that was pretty funny, explaining Lean to the Lean guys,” he says, laughing.
-Most recently he’s been working with Falabella, the biggest retailer in South America.
+Most recently he's been working with Falabella, the biggest retailer in South America.

 "I tell my students, the first thing a leader needs to understand is the context of Agile.
 Why does it make sense now?" he asks.
 The answer, he says, is rooted in the idea of a "third industrial revolution" that today is requiring companies and businesses to excel in continual customization.